Commentary: NBA preseason game keeps dream of permanent return to Seattle alive

 “I was sitting next to Russell Wilson, Cliff Avril, Doug Baldwin and Bobby Wagner,” Crawford recounted, “and they said, ‘This is what NBA basketball is like in the city?
 This is electric.’
 We need this back, and Oct.
 3 we’ll be back. … It reignites a whole new generation of kids who need to see this.
 They need to be able to dream and know it’s real.”

-Crawford recalled with a laugh when he used to work at KeyArena during Sonics games as a youth, carrying pretzels and other snacks to the concession stands and vendors.
+Crawford recalled when he used to work at KeyArena during Sonics games as a youth, carrying pretzels and other snacks to the concession stands and vendors.

 “I would make a 10-minute trip take 30 minutes,” he said.
 “I’d do my job, and then just look out and dream.”